-The Adult Education, Community Programming and Outreach division of the College offers a wide array of programs and courses in English Language Acquisition, High School Equivalency Certificate, Adult Literacy, and community education and enrichment programs.
+The Adult Education division of the College offers a variety of programs and courses in English as a Second Language, preparation for the High School Equivalency Certificate test, and literacy tutoring.

 Morton College is accredited by the Higher Learning Commission.